petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

       name: admin-user
       namespace: kubernetes-dashboard
     ```

-7. Save the changes and close the file.
+9. Save the changes and close the file.

-8. Run the following command to apply the configuration specified in the `dashboard-adminuser` yaml file.
+10. Run the following commands to apply the configuration specified in the `dashboard-adminuser` and `dashboard-adminuser-authorization` yaml files.

     ```
     kubectl apply -f dashboard-adminuser.yaml
+    kubectl apply -f dashboard-adminuser-authorization.yaml
     ```

-9. Run the following command to create a token to log into the Kubernetes Dashboard UI.
+11. Run the following command to create a token to log into the Kubernetes Dashboard UI.
 Copy the token for later.

     ```
     kubectl -n kubernetes-dashboard create token admin-user
     ```

-10. Run the following command to start the Kubernetes Dashboard UI.
+12. Run the following command to start the Kubernetes Dashboard UI.

     ```
     kubectl proxy
     ```

-11. Navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login.
+13. Navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login.
 Select **Token** and paste the copied token into **Enter token** box.

     ![kubernetes Dashboard Login](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/KubernetesDashboard/KubernetesDashboardLogin.png)